goostengine/godot-modules/README.md

 as it may not be actively updated.

-Note that some modules may not be able to be built properly, or they are temporarily disabled due to other reasons as denoted in "Build status" column.
+Note that some modules may not be able to be built properly, or they are temporarily disabled due to other reasons as denoted in "Build status" column:

+- 🟢 Build success in latest stable version of Godot.
+- 🟡 Can build only for some editor platforms, or require certain workarounds.
+- 🔴 Cannot build due to direct compilation errors.
+Please report such bugs upstream.

 ## List of modules
 |                                    Module name                                     |                  Short description                  | Build status |